luigipacheco/blender-architecture/readme.md

 ### External addons

--Blender OSM for importing satellites and 3d data to scale
+- Blender OSM for importing satellites and 3d data to scale

 - Simple Lattice - automates the process of creating a lattice to the bounding box of the slected objects